Virginian Railway Passenger Station (Roanoke, Virginia): History

 Phase I restoration was begun and completed in 2012.
 That involved removal of the substantial asbestos and lead contamination, stabilization of the building and replacement of the tile roof destroyed by the fire.
-The replacement tile came from the Ludowici Company in Ohio who had provided the original in 1910.
-It is in the same style and a similar color as the original.
+Phase II was completed in 2016, and comprised completion of the interior including wiring and HVAC, along with parking, landscaping and restoration of the terrazzo floor.
+The building was completed and dedicated in November 2016.